ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [remove-period-at-ends-of-lines.pl](../BAT-and-UTIL-files-1/remove-period-at-ends-of-lines.pl):

 The final subtitle postprocessor, which removes periods from end of each line in a subtitle.

-Thep eriods

-Preserves periods for words like "Mr."
+Preserves periods for words like "Mr.", "Dr.", "approx", etc

-We add "invisible" periods to the end of each line of lyrics so that WhisperAI's ```--sentence``` option works better.
-We then remove these periods (making them "invisible") afterward, because they are ugly.
-Also has a side effect of de-censoring some curse words, which can be suppressed with the ```--leave-censorship``` or ```-L``` option.
+**Rationale:** We add "invisible" periods to the end of each line of lyrics, so that WhisperAI's ```--sentence``` option is influenced by where lyric posters post the line breaks in their lyrics.
+It absolutely helped.
+A lot.
+Hours were spent determiing this and, and it was obvious from the first [of many] tests.
+We then remove these periods (making them "invisible") afterward, because they are ugly and often not even gramatically correct — just correct for *timing* purposes.

+This also also has some extra functionality slipped in to de-censoring some curse words that WhisperAI censors.
+This functoinality can be suppressed with the ```--leave-censorship``` or ```-L``` options.

 </details>